Alzheimer’s and Exercise: Adapting Workouts for the Elderly

 Reading Time: 10 minutes

-Whilst some may argue that exercise is too strenuous for seniors affected by Alzheimer’s disease, current research indicates the opposite.
+Whilst some may argue that exercise is too strenuous for affected by Alzheimer’s disease, current research indicates the opposite.

 This article explores the crucial role physical activity plays in managing symptoms of Alzheimer’s, and provides guidance on customising workouts for this group of people.